Neural Parameter-varying Data-enabled Predictive Control of Cold Atmospheric Pressure Plasma Jets: Simulation Results and Validation

-To generate a rich dataset for offline neural network training and for constructing the Hankel matrices, we performed open-loop simulations on the high-fidelity model by exciting the system with uniformly distributed inputs over $N_d = 20,000$ data points, as shown in Fig. \ref{fig:OpenLoop_input}.
+To generate a rich dataset for offline HyperDNN training and validation, we performed open-loop simulations on the analytical model by exciting the system with uniformly random distributed inputs over $25,000$ data points, as shown in Fig. \ref{fig:OpenLoop_input}.
 Meanwhile, the tip-to-surface distance was varied following a piecewise constant pattern with uniformly distributed random variations within the acceptable range, as depicted in Fig. \ref{fig:OpenLoop_distance}.
 The corresponding system outputs were recorded and presented in Fig. \ref{fig:OpenLoop_output}.
 The measurements used for constructing the dataset were assumed to be noise-free.
 For better visualization, a subset of 500 samples of the signals was shown in Fig. \ref{fig:OpenLoop_data}.
 This dataset ensures that the inputs to the neural network remain persistently exciting, allowing the weights to be accurately trained to capture the nonlinear behavior of the APPJ under varying operating conditions.

+The dataset was chronologically partitioned into training ($64\%$), validation ($16\%$), and test ($20\%$) sets to avoid data leakage and ensure unbiased evaluation of generalization.
+To facilitate stable training, a MinMaxScaler was applied to scale inputs $u$, tip-to-surface distance $d$, and outputs $y$ to the range $[-3,3]$, fitted solely on the training set and subsequently used to transform the validation and test sets.
+The scaled time-series data was arranged into Hankel matrices $\mathscr{H}$, $\mathcal{P}$, and $\mathcal{Y}_f$ with past and future horizons of $T_{\text{ini}}=5$ and $N=10$, respectively.
+Each column of these matrices provides a training sample: $\mathscr{H}$ provides the target network input $\mathbf{u}_{NN}$, $\mathcal{P}$ provides the hypernetwork input $\mathbf{p}$, and $\mathcal{Y}_f$ contains the corresponding output sequence $\mathbf{y}$.